 Once resuspended, place the tube in a high-power centrifuge.
 Spin for 6 minutes in a high speed centrifuge.
+(Wait for the centrifuge to fill before spinning.
+We have two for the whole class.)
 This will pull the heavier cell debris to the bottom, while the lighter DNA will remain in solution.

 Step 2: Performing PCR

 Purpose: Isolate and amplify a fragment of the gene of interest, TAS2R38, from your genomic DNA using PCR.

 Keep all reagents and DNA on ice throughout the procedure.

 Locate your second kit.
 It has a P20 micropipette, small tube rack, and a back of tiny tubes.

 Label your tiny microtube (0.2 ml) with your period, group #, initials, and contents of the tube (example: p1.g5.
 HC PCR) on the top and sides.
 This is your PCR reaction tube.

 Take your container of ice (with extracted DNA), tips, and your P20 micropipette to the teacher desk by the door.
 You will find the reagents you need there.

 Add the PCR reagents to your labelled PCR microtube.
 Use a P20 pipet and a new tip for every reagent.